Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 And he says, "Watermelon?
 I thought you said Guatemalan.
 Why would I marry a watermelon?"
-Is that a bee joke?
+Is that a Goober joke?
 That's the kind of stuff we do.
 Yeah, different.
 So, what are you gonna do, Barry?